Warren Buffett once noted, Gold doesn’t do anything “but look at you.” It doesn’t pay a dividend or produce cash flow.

 Indeed, once Gold was no longer pegged to world currencies there was only a single period in which stocks outperformed the precious metal.
 That period was from 1997-2000 during the height of the Tech Bubble (the single biggest stock market bubble in over 100 years).

-In simple terms, as a long-term investment, Gold has arguably been the single best passive investment of the last 40+ years.
+In simple terms, as a long-term investment, Gold has been better than stocks.

 Phoenix Capital Research